 If you don’t mind freezing water, this might be a good spot for a little dip as well!
 From first hand experience, we can tell you it’s not for the faint hearted.
 The temperature of the lakes stays fairly constant throughout the year and sits slightly above freezing.

-From here you can either continue on further, to the plains of the 6 Glaciers, scramble up to the Devil’s thumb for even more epic views, or start the hike back down to Lake Louise.
+From here you can either continue on further, to the plains of the 6 Glaciers and the other teahouse, scramble up to the Devil’s thumb for even more epic views, or start the hike back down to Lake Louise.